R3D4CTED/piracy-basics/torrenting.md

 ## Requirements:-
 1. Half-a-brain cell(essential)
-2. An internet connection
+2. An internet connection.
 3. A device(preferably a PC) and average knowledge on how to use it.
 4. Time.

-## Introduction:-
+## Introduction.

 You might've heard of "torrents".
 Is that a new buzzword that kids use nowadays?
 What the f@&% is it?
 Well, your friend [REDACTED] is here to answer everything you possibly want and more!